AdaCore/libadalang-tools/README.md

 -----

 In order to build these tools, first build and install [Libadalang](https://github.com/AdaCore/libadalang/).
-Then, just run from this
+Note that in order to build this repository's `master` branch, you should use Libadalang and Langkit's `stable` branches.
+Then, just run from this directory:
-directory:

 ```sh
 make